tiborhercz/toolbox/README.md

 ```
 2. Build the Vue.js frontend.
 Run `npm run build` inside the `static/UI/public/` directory
 3. Run `go build .` in the root directory
-4. Run cli-toolbox with `./cli-toolbox`
+4. Run toolbox with `./toolbox`

 ### Makefile
-To build the cli-toolbox run: `make build`
+To build the toolbox run: `make build`

 ## Usage